VinayakMaharaj/VinayakMaharaj/README.md

 ---

 B.Sc.
 Computer Science & Statistics, University of Toronto (Mathematics minor, 2025).
 I build AI systems that run in production — LLM pipelines, RAG architectures, anomaly detection, full-stack SaaS.
-Recently completed research with Prof. Patrick Hosein at TTLab on zero-shot LLM reasoning in long-horizon decision environments, submitted to IEEE ICTMOD 2026.
+Recently completed research with Prof. Patrick Hosein at TTLab on zero-shot LLM reasoning in long-horizon decision environments, accepted at IEEE ICTMOD 2026.

 From Trinidad and Tobago.
 Based in Toronto.